Space toilet: Space Shuttle Waste Collection System

 The toilet used on the Space Shuttle is called the Waste Collection System (WCS).
 In addition to air flow, it also uses rotating fans to distribute solid waste for in-flight storage.
 Solid waste is distributed in a cylindrical container, which is then exposed to vacuum to dry the waste.
+Liquid waste was disposed of by discharging it into space.

 The WCS required many hours of training.
 For urination, a hose was used.
 For defecation, with a 4 in diameter for the hole in the seat—much smaller than in a conventional toilet—the user's bottom needed to be exactly centered on the seat.
 NASA built a simulator with a video camera in the hole; those training used a crosshair to learn how to position their bodies, while other astronauts watched and made jokes.

-Liquid waste is vented to space.
+The WCS had several malfunctions in flight.
+On the eight-day STS-3 test flight, the toilet had broken down, and its two-man crew (Jack Lousma and Gordon Fullerton) resorted to fecal containment devices (FCD) for waste elimination and disposal.
+An anomaly of the liquid disposal system on Discovery during its maiden flight resulted in a buildup of frozen excrements outside the orbiter, which was then removed by means of Canadarm.
 During STS-46, one of the fans malfunctioned, and crew member Claude Nicollier was required to perform in-flight maintenance (IFM).
-An earlier, complete failure, on the eight-day STS-3 test flight, forced its two-man crew (Jack Lousma and Gordon Fullerton) to use a fecal containment device (FCD) for waste elimination and disposal.